kharakkular/weather-app/README.md

 # Weather

-A small weather app project to learn api calls.
+A weather app, created by Mintbean Open Source.

-Make an account in [WeatherAPI](https://www.weatherapi.com/) to get your API Key.
+We are using <weatherapi.com> to fetch current weather data.